singnet/das-query-engine/docs/DAS-Overview.md

 to Atomspace nodes and links.
-DAS doesn't make any assumptions regarding nodes or link types, arity etc. When adding nodes and links using DAS' API, one may specify atom types freely and the semantic meaning of such atom types are totally concerned to the application.
+DAS doesn't make any assumptions regarding nodes or link types, arity etc. When adding nodes and links using DAS' API, one may specify atom types freely and the semantic meaning of such atom types are totally concerned with the application.
 DAS don't make any kind of processing based in pre-defined types (actually, there are no internally pre-defined atom types)

-DAS also don't provide a way to read a text or SQL or whatever type of file in order to load a knowledge base.
+DAS also doesn't provide a way to read a text or SQL or whatever type of file in order to load a knowledge base.
 There's no DAS-defined file syntax for this.
 If one needs to import a knowledge base, it needs to provide a proper loader application to parse the input file(s) and make the proper calls to DAS' API in